 Figure 1.
-Information required in seafood labels by the European Union (Source: European Union, 2015). - 14 -
+Information required in seafood labels by the European Union (Source: European Union, 2015). - 16 - Figure 2.

-Figure 2.
 Schematic representation of how blockchain traceability connects blocks of information, each with specific hashes.
-Adapted from Seafood Alliance Legality and Traceability (SALT, 2021). - 16 -
+Adapted from Seafood Alliance Legality and Traceability (SALT, 2021). - 19 - Figure 3.

-Figure 3.
 Schematic example of a seafood blockchain with possible connections between value chain actors.
-Adapted from Seafood Alliance Legality and Traceability (SALT, 2021). - 18 -

-Figura 4.
-Flowchart showing the stages of identification of the studies in the systematic review.

-Figure 5.
-Incentives to the implementation of blockchain in seafood value chains (fisheries and aquaculture) as identified in the systematic review of the literature. - 24 -

-Figure 6.
-Incentives to the implementation of blockchain in (a) fisheries and (b) aquaculture value chains as identified in the systematic review of the literature. - 25 -

-Figure 7.
-Barriers to the implementation of blockchain in seafood value chains (fisheries and aquaculture) as identified in the systematic review of the literature. - 31 -

-Figure 8.
-Barriers to the implementation of blockchain in (a) fisheries and (b) aquaculture value chains as identified in the systematic review of the literature. - 33 -

-Figure 9.
-Blockchain initiatives applied to the large- and small-scale fisheries and aquaculture sectors around the globe. - 37 -
+Adapted from Seafood Alliance Legality and Traceability (SALT, 2021). - 21 - Figure 4.
+Flowchart showing the stages of identification of the studies in the systematic review. - 24 - Figure 5.
+Characterization of the key stakeholders consulted from each country. - 26 - Figure 6.
+Incentives to the implementation of blockchain in seafood value chains (fisheries and aquaculture) as identified in the systematic review of the literature. - 30 - Figure 7.
+Incentives to the implementation of blockchain in (a) fisheries and (b) aquaculture value chains as identified in the systematic review of the literature. - 31 - Figure 8.
+Barriers to the implementation of blockchain in seafood value chains (fisheries and aquaculture) as identified in the systematic review of the literature. - 38 - Figure 9.
+Barriers to the implementation of blockchain in (a) fisheries and (b) aquaculture value chains as identified in the systematic review of the literature. - 39 - Figure 10.
+Blockchain initiatives applied to the large- and small-scale fisheries and aquaculture sectors around the globe. - 44 - Figure 11.
+Top-five opportunities for seafood traceability in general by country, according to key stakeholders, (from most mentioned (top) to least mentioned (bottom). - 54 - Figure 12.
+Top-five opportunities for seafood blockchain traceability by country, according to key stakeholders, from most mentioned (top) to least mentioned (bottom). - 54 - Figure 13.
+Traceability opportunities, replies by all stakeholders together. - 55 - Figure 14.
+All blockchain opportunities, replies by all stakeholders together. - 56 - Figure 15.
+Top-five challenges for seafood traceability in general by country, according to key stakeholders, from most mentioned (top) to least mentioned (bottom). - 57 - Figure 16.
+Top-five challenges for seafood blockchain traceability in general by country, according to key stakeholders, from most mentioned (top) to least mentioned (bottom). - 58 - Figure 17.
+Traceability challenges, replies from all stakeholders together. - 59 - Figure 18.
+Blockchain traceability challenge, replies by all stakeholders together. - 60 - Figure 19.
+Information considered to be crucial in a seafood traceability system, by all interviewed stakeholders. - 61 -

+Figure 20.
+Main drivers for seafood traceability. - 62 - Figure 21.
+Most preferable methods to promote seafood traceability in small scale fisheries. - 63 - Figure 22.
+Most preferable methods to promote seafood traceability in industrial fisheries. - 64 - Figure 23.
+Most preferable methods to promote seafood traceability in fish farming. - 64 - Figure 24.
+Most preferable methods to promote seafood traceability in shellfish farming. - 65 -